dfrias100/gb-plus-plus/README.md

 # gb-plus-plus
 Gameboy Emulator in C++ with SFML 2.5

 This is gameboy emulator that is a work in progress!
 Many parts have not yet been implemented.
-Here's the current progress as of commit [ad1cea6b](https://github.com/dfrias100/gb-plus-plus/commit/ad1cea6b5652fec5290ae3de13bd1135b4247ac3):
+Here's the current progress as of commit [fc2a749e](https://github.com/dfrias100/gb-plus-plus/commit/fc2a749e74f05c2853d046be5bf684db5d5fc71e):
-* CPU: 324 of 500 instructions implemented (64.8%)
+* CPU: 500 of 500 instructions implemented (100.0%), pending testing.
+Following tests will be interrupt emulation.
-	- 84 of 260 Prefix 0xCB shift, rotate, bit instructions (32.3%)
+	- 260 of 260 Prefix 0xCB shift, rotate, bit instructions (100.0%)
 	- 92 of 92 8-bit ALU instructions (100.0%)
 	- 85 of 85 8-bit load instructions (100.0%)
 	- 30 of 30 Jump / Call instructions (100.0%)